FriendsOfTYPO3/extension_builder/Documentation/InDepth/PublishToTer.rst

 Security
 ========

 Please make sure to check twice all possible security issues.
-Add access control to all default ControllerActions which can alter data, as explained in :ref:`graphical-editor`.
+Add access control to all default controller actions which can alter data, as explained in :ref:`graphical-editor`.

 Read these online resources before publishing: